-- A special feature on the DVD for the Doctor Who story "The Invasion of Time" was a documentary about the story's writer called The Elusive David Agnew was credited as being directed by Alan Smithee, the documentary itself was a mockumentary since David Agnew was also a pseudonym used by the BBC.
+- A special feature on the DVD for the story "The Invasion of Time" was a documentary about the story's writer.
+The Elusive David Agnew was credited as being directed by Alan Smithee, but the documentary itself was a mockumentary, since David Agnew was also a pseudonym used by the BBC.
 Agnew was also credited as writing "City of Death", not because it was a bad episode (it's actually considered to be one of the best serials in the show's history), but because it would have looked inappropriate for the script editor and producer to be credited as writers.

-- The pilot MacGyver was written by Alan Smithee (alias Jerrold Freedman in this case).
+- The pilot for MacGyver was directed by Alan Smithee (alias Jerrold Freedman in this case).

-- Also the episode "The Heist."
+- As was the episode "The Heist".
 It was freaking hilarious.

 - Roy Huggins used several pseudonyms when providing storylines and scripts for the shows he worked on in the '60s and '70s (and even on Hunter in the 1980s), with "John Thomas James" the most frequent.